-Episode 6 ended with Randy discussing how he truly misses human companionship and the possibility of going home…but, will he decide to tap out in episode 7?
+Episode 6 of alone season ended with Randy discussing how he truly misses human companionship and the possibility of going home…but, will he decide to tap out in episode 7?

 In nature there are neither rewards nor punishments; there are consequences. – R.G.
 Ingersoll

 - Nicole Apelian